Sangre de mi tierra

 Sangre de mi tierra is an American telenovela that premiered on Telemundo on 29 November 2017, and concluded on 20 February 2018.
 The telenovela is an original story by Valentina Párraga, and produced by José Gerardo Guillén for Telemundo.

-It stars Ana Belena and Lambda García as main characters, along to Santiago Ramundo as main villain, with Miguel de Miguel, Antonio de la Vega, Carolina Gómez, Gloria Peralta, and the special appearance of Daniel Elbittar.
+It stars Ana Belena and Lambda García as main characters, along with Santiago Ramundo as main villain, with Miguel de Miguel, Antonio de la Vega, Carolina Gómez, Gloria Peralta, and the special appearance of Daniel Elbittar.

 Plot

 Crisanto Castañeda (Antonio de la Vega) and Natalia Martínez de Montiel (Carolina Gómez) are people from the land and the vineyards.
 For them, the grape, its cultivation, the elaboration of the musts and the quality of its wines is not a trade or a way of sustaining itself.
 It is a passion.
 A way of life.
 The only way to breathe and feel.
 This is the story that we are going to tell.
 Two intense and complicated families, Los Castañeda and Los Montiel, their encounters, their enmity, their loves, their hatreds and their intolerances, within the framework of the great passion they share: life.

 Crisanto Castañeda came to Napa thirty years ago, from his native Michoacán, without a dime.
 After many years of hard work, he has conquered his world: he has a faithful wife, Mercedes (Gloria Peralta), four children: Emilio (Daniel Elbittar), Aurora (Ana Belena), Paloma (Josette Vidal) and Leonardo (Héctor Medina); It has its splendid vineyards, but above all, it owns its bodega of strong and powerful wines, just like him.

 Natalia Martínez de Montiel (Carolina Gómez) was born in the great vineyards of Napa, and grew picking grapes next to her parents, Joaquín (Rubén Morales) and Emilia Martínez, humble braceros who fought to give her a better future in this new land and, thanks to them, she was able to achieve a career university.
 She married Paco Montiel (Miguel de Miguel), an educated and good man, who supported her in her dreams of becoming a winemaker and today is still planted with expansion plans.
-He had only one son, Luis Montiel (Gabriel Rossi), married to Anita Carmona (Estefany Oliveira), and a winemaker, like his father.
+He had only one son, Luis Montiel (Gabriel Rossi]), married to Anita Carmona (Estefany Oliveira), and a winemaker, like his father.
 In addition, she had to raise the eldest son of her husband, the problematic Juan José Montiel (Lambda García).